stawirej/fluent-api/README.md

 ### Complication

 ### Key question
-How can we build fluent APIs in Java?
+How can we build fluent APIs in Java that mimic natural language?

 ## Answer